The E-commerce Myths

 Myth #1: I need a simple shopping cart solution.
 Simple shopping cart solutions may be simple, but they lack the features of running a business.
 For example, if your e-commerce business were to boom, your demand and supply will increase and you’d need to invest more.
 Most businesses do not compare business energy suppliers while starting their e-commerce platform, and incur huge bills in the end.
 If your plan is for an e-commerce store to grow, the last thing you need is a simple shopping cart solution.
 The things that your e-commerce system doesn’t do is exactly the things that you will have to manually do for each order.
 As volume increases (and most stores hope that it will), then this creates a growing and unsustainable workflow.
 Time spent managing the processes will deteriorate profitability on items sold, so think through this one carefully before choosing a shopping cart for its “simplicity”.
 Simplicity often means lack of features.

 Myth #2: Product Data is easy.
 Product data is anything but easy, and the more products you have, the harder it is to properly manage.
 Your product data and its structure has a lot to with how independent product pages will perform in the search engines, so just having data isn’t enough.
 Your product pages will also be the means to conversion, so you need to have visibility (marketing), high quality images, compelling descriptions, strong calls to action, good design and layout, accurate tax and shipping calculations, and competitive pricing to win sales.
+All of these factors coalesce into one form: marketing.
+Hence, if marketing isn’t your forte, then you must quickly learn a different skill.
+However, if you do decide onto sticking with it, then this lead conversion squared review should help you.
 Just dumping in product data won’t ensure sales, so each product page needs to be engineered to convert for that particular product.
 The scenario becomes even more complex when you get into inventory management, pricing changes from suppliers, shipping restrictions, legal and legislative restrictions, and back-order management.
 All this impacts your product data and its accuracy, and without a solid system for this, data can become outdated, resulting in a drop off of sales or lots of hours in updating the data with every little change.

 Myth #3: Build it and they will come.
 This is a huge oversight for most people building e-commerce stores, and is somewhat related to myth #2.
 Some suppliers grant product data to their customers.
 They provide images, pricing, shipping info, descriptions, and the necessary items to sell the products.
 The problem is, everyone gets the same data.
 Same images.
 Same image file names.
 Same descriptions.
 Same everything.
 Each online retailer is expected to compete with the duplicate product data.
 If you just build your store, load in your products, and hope for the best, chances are you’ll get left out in the cold.
 Google and other search engines are weeding out duplicate content, and typically, the best source or the original source wins.
 The best source is the most known or credible website.
 The original source is whoever published the content first.
 If your website doesn’t fit into one of those categories, you have to find a way to differentiate your content from your competitors.